-I’m the IT Manager for Jadecliff Ltd, a UK-based wholesaler of Christmas trees with plantations across Europe as well as at home.
-When I joined their IT systems were outdated or non-existant, but there’s been a steady encroachment since I joined and one of the first parts was building a modern website to represent the company.
+I was formerly the IT Manager for Jadecliff Ltd, a UK-based wholesaler of Christmas trees with plantations across Europe as well as at home.
+When I joined their IT systems were outdated or non-existant, but there’s been a steady encroachment since then and one of the first parts was building a modern website to represent the company.

 Hello everyone, today we’ll take a very quick look at a hardware mod I did a little while back on an old D-Link DIR-615.

 This was initially an experiment in building a wireless repeater network to span some more of my workplace, so I wanted to fit large, high gain antennae.
 The DIR-615 seems an odd choice then, given it has fixed, non-removable antennae and is fairly famous for dodgy wireless performance out-the-box.

 Until the last couple of years this hasn’t been a problem, but now it’s annoying.
 Halo 4 for example, requires you to install the second disc to the drive before you can play anything – that’s 4Gb gone right there.
 Throw in a few map packs and a lot of accumulated game saves, and suddenly space is at a premium.
 Not only that, new hard drives are also at a premium – depending where you look, a new drive at the top end of the available sizes (250/320gb) can be £70!

-In the newer style 360, it’s even easier since the native SATA connections are exposed inside the HDD slot, so you can literally take a 2.5″ drive and (carefully) plug it in to the slot.
+In the newer style 360 it’s even easier since the native SATA connections are exposed inside the HDD slot, so you can literally take a 2.5″ drive and (carefully) plug it in to the slot.
 I knew this was possible having read about it at some point long ago, so “why not”, I thought.Continue reading “Upgrading an Xbox 360 hard drive, the cheapskate way”

 Hopefully this week I’ll be recieving a large number of LEDs and some replacement chips for ones that were fried in my first attempt and I can finish off my new Xbox mod.
 I pulled it apart and figured out all these problems over the weekend, and fixed a few small glitches while I was there, as well as finally switching the ROL lights in my 360 to blue so they match the Xbox1.
 One photo now, one in a few weeks when everything’s finished and beautiful :D

 A nerd through and through, I quite like hardware modding too, and I’m fierce with a soldering iron in my hand.
 Here’s some mods and paint jobs I’ve done in the past.